Meeting and surpassing all audience expectations every day.

 Who has done the greater damage to the nation?

-Would-be novelist and Obama insider Ben Rhodes, who boasted about outconning the Washington media, or Corey Lewandowski.
+Would-be novelist and Obama insider Ben Rhodes, who boasted about out-conning the Washington media, or Corey Lewandowski?

-And everybody goes ape and wants to put the guy in jail, wants charges, wants a criminal trial, wants the guy fired, once the guy strung up, they want Trump disqualified for having such a thug.
+And everybody goes ape and wants to put the guy in jail, wants charges, wants a criminal trial, wants the guy fired, wants the guy strung up.

 Meanwhile, we learn that we've got a guy lying to the American media about who we are negotiating a nuclear deal with with Iran.

-Speaking of which, we've got a guy, Lewandowski supposedly should be prosecuted, put in jail for grabbing a reporter by the arm.
+Speaking of which, we've got a guy, Lewandowski, supposedly should be prosecuted, put in jail for grabbing a reporter by the arm.

 Meanwhile, we just got an administration here who's seen to it that the Iranians are going to have a nuclear bomb.

-So Hanson, where's the sense of proportion?
+So Hansen, where's the sense of proportion?

 You think Trump's an idiot?

-What about what we have had to endure the last seven and a half years and where has been the proportionate outrage?
+What about what we have had to endure the last seven and a half years?

 Exactly my point.